chocknell/chocknell.github.io/_posts/2024-01-17-Itiner-AI-Travel-App.md

 ### Itinerary Generation
 With the prompt engineering complete and example itineraries created, a prototype of the app was then developed using **Figma** to show an example of the flow that would be included within the app to create the itinerary.
 In this current design, the user will define the following:
-- location of trip
+- Location of trip
-- duration of trip
+- Duration of trip
-- likes
+- Likes
-- dislikes
+- Dislikes
-- specific requirements
+- Specific requirements

 The app will then generate a detailed itinerary for the specified time period which will be available within the app, and also extract the key details to be added to a *Canva* template for easier viewing when offline.
 This is shown in the image below, which details the flow for itinerary generation.

 *Itinerary Generation Flow*